MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 ## Using Get-MgContext

-Get-MgContext is used to retrieve the details about your current session.
-This includes;
+Get-MgContext is used to retrieve the details about your current session, which includes;
 - ClientID
 - TenantID
 - Certificate Thumbprint
-- Scopes that you have consented to
+- Scopes that you've consented to
 - AuthType: Delegated or app-only
 - AuthProviderType
 - CertificateName